Mean field theory of spin glasses: Diluted models and optimization problems

 \subsubsection{Summary}

 Unfortunately, the method discussed in this section can be applied only to the XORSAT problem.
 In fact, the clusters in this problem have a very simple structure: they are built around a seed (solution of the reduced system $\SS'$) by adding back the leaves.
-This has a number of peculiar consequences: \begin{enumerate} \item {\it In all clusters there is a finite fraction of ``frozen'' variables (backbone)}: these are the variables in the seed that are constrained to take the same value in all the solutions belonging to the cluster; and some of the leaves, those that belong to equations where both other variables belong to the seed (see the discussion in the last section). \item {\it All the clusters have the same internal entropy}: this is because adding back the leaves, the fraction of ``free'' variables concentrates in the termodynamic limit to the same number for all clusters.
-Moreover, all these variables (those that are not in the backbone) are completely free to be $\pm 1$ with probability $1/2$. \item {\it The SAT/UNSAT transition coincides with the point where $\Si$ vanishes}: this is because when $\Si=0$ the reduced system becomes UNSAT. \end{enumerate} As we will see the structure of other optimization problems is more complicated: the internal entropy may fluctuate from cluster to cluster, and a backbone is not always present.
+This has a number of peculiar consequences: \begin{enumerate} \item {\it In all clusters there is a finite fraction of ``frozen'' variables (backbone)}: these are the variables in the seed that are constrained to take the same value in all the solutions belonging to the cluster; and some of the leaves, those that belong to equations where both other variables belong to the seed (see the discussion in the last section). \item {\it All the clusters have the same internal entropy}: this is because adding back the leaves, the fraction of ``free'' variables is determined only by the topology of the graph and not by the particular ``seed'' that defines the cluster.
+Moreover, all these variables (those that are not in the backbone) are completely free to be $\pm 1$ with probability $1/2$.
+Therefore, the internal entropy is determined only by the topology of the graph (the size of its backbone) and does not depend on the cluster. \item {\it The SAT/UNSAT transition coincides with the point where $\Si$ vanishes}: this is because when $\Si=0$ the reduced system becomes UNSAT. \end{enumerate} As we will see the structure of other optimization problems is more complicated: the internal entropy may fluctuate from cluster to cluster, and a backbone is not always present.
 In these cases we need a different method, that we explain in the next section.
 Before turning to that, it is useful to reproduce the results obtained above by mean of the replica method~\cite{xor_replica} ({\bf $\Rightarrow$ Ex.\ref{sec:optim}.\ref{ex:II.1}}).